bento-video/bento/docs/deployment_guide.md

 `npm install serverless-pseudo-parameters`

 ## 3. Create ffmpeg Lambda layer
-create a new folder to store the layer, within this new folder:
+create a new folder (anywhere on your file system that isn't within a git repository), within that folder:

 `git clone https://github.com/bento-video/ffmpeg-lambda-layer.git`